edgelesssys/marblerun/docs/docs/building-marbles/occlum.md

 ```

 You might need to check the DCAP configuration on your system.
 Note that when using the Docker image, the local Intel DCAP configuration must be correctly set **inside the container.**

-If you use an Azure Confidential Computing machine, you can use our [provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
-It patches the official Occlum image to use the Azure DCAP client, which handles the configuration automatically.

-For other DCAP setups, please consult the documentation of your Intel Provisioning Certificate Caching Service (PCCS) service running locally or remotely.

 ### Other issues
 If you are running into other issues, Occlum's error logging might help: